DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/list.md

   -l, --limit INTEGER     Limit the number of items returned in a single
                           request.
   -m, --max INTEGER       Limit the total number of items returned.
-  -a, --all               Output the full JSON for each item.
+  --all                   Output the full JSON for each item.
   -p, --pretty            Pretty-print JSON output.
   -o, --outfile FILENAME  Write output to a file instead of stdout.
   -a, --assets TEXT       Only print specified assets, multiple assets are